-- (1) Ensure that maximum differential between outside faces of adjacent segments in the erected position does not exceed 3/16 inches. - (2) Ensure that the rotational angular deviation, measured about a vertical line, between two successive segment joints does not exceed 0.001 rad. - (3) Ensure that the maximum angular deviation of a segment from a vertical line does not exceed 0.003 rad. and that the maximum overall deviation from the vertical, measured in any direction, does not exceed 0.01 inches per foot of height. - (4) Ensure the base precast segment is within 1/2 inch of the Plan location. - 452-8.5 Epoxy Jointing of Precast Segments: Meet the requirements of Section 453 for epoxy jointing precast segments.
-Select the appropriate epoxy material based on the job requirements as either normal or slow set epoxy within the formulation temperature range based on the substrate temperature. - 452-8.6 Packed Mortar Joints for Joints, Bearings or setting Pier Shaft Segments: Where designated on the Plans, place packed mortar after the precast element or bearing has been set at the proper final elevation.
+1. Ensure that maximum differential between outside faces of adjacent segments in the erected position does not exceed 3/16 inches.

+2. Ensure that the rotational angular deviation, measured about a vertical line, between two successive segment joints does not exceed 0.001 rad.

+3. Ensure that the maximum angular deviation of a segment from a vertical line does not exceed 0.003 rad. and that the maximum overall deviation from the vertical, measured in any direction, does not exceed 0.01 inches per foot of height.

+4. Ensure the base precast segment is within 1/2 inch of the Plan location.
+452-8.5 Epoxy Jointing of Precast Segments: Meet the requirements of Section 453 for epoxy jointing precast segments.
+Select the appropriate epoxy material based on the job requirements as either normal or slow set epoxy within the formulation temperature range based on the substrate temperature.

+452-8.6 Packed Mortar Joints for Joints or Bearings: Where designated on the Plans, place packed mortar after the joint or bearing has been set at the proper final elevation.

-Pressure grouting the joint may be allowed with the Engineer's approval of the materials and method to be used.
-Additionally, where precast piers are shown connected to the footings by packed mortar, temporarily supporting the base segment and casting the footing around the segment will be allowed.
-Minimum penetration of the base segment into the footing must be 2 inches.
-No additional payment for this operation or for additional footing concrete will be made.
+Pressure grouting may be allowed with the Engineer's approval of the materials and method to be used.